 However, the island’s original rural character remains behind the vibrant façade as soon as you leave the east coast to venture out to the hinterland.
 There are rickety warungs, the typical small Balinese eateries, and reggae joints between the cocktail tables and quiet retreats on the much less lively north coast.

-Walk or cycle inland to a village crisscrossed by sandy alleys were chickens are roaming free and wild-haired children hopping around play.
+Walk or cycle inland to a village crisscrossed by sandy alleys where chickens are roaming free and wild-haired children hopping around playing.

 Here, the schedule is defined by the call of the muezzin instead of the designated happy hour.